 I read a lot of online reviews and considered a dozen or so chair models before settling on this one.
 Other reviewers commented highly about the durability.
 Those who had troubles were very happy with the service they received.

 A chair is a long-term investment that’s hard to overvalue.
 If you’re a programmer, you’ll use it day in and day out; you may spend more time in it than out of it.
 A good quality chair should last ten years, easily; amortize the cost of the chair over that time and it suddenly appears cheap.
 A typical person will buy enough shoes during that time to pay for many high-quality chairs.
-I’m a stickler for my equipment; I view it as tools to get my work done; I would never put myself in a bad quality chair, just as my father would buy nothing but Snap-On tools for his mechanical work.
+I’m a stickler for my equipment; I view it as tools to get my work done.
+I would never put myself in a bad quality chair.

 I have nothing bad to say about it.
 Oh, and it’s certainly a vastly better chair than the Aeron chairs, which are uncomfortable, too short to relax back in, highly overrated, and much more expensive.